 We also offer support and guidance to the core family members not involved in the abuse on how to tackle the situation and how they can try to overcome it.

-- Initial family support, accompaniment, and support during the assessment process.
+- Initial family support, accompaniment, psychological, and emotional support to the family.

-- Paediatric treatment and subsequent follow-up if required.
+- Pediatric treatment and subsequent follow-up if necessary.

-- Referral to other psychological services in the healthcare network if required by the patient or the family.
+- Referral to other psychological services in the healthcare network if the patient or family requires it.

-- Collaboration with the judicial bodies, among others, when required.
+- Coordination and collaboration with judicial bodies, among others, when required.

-- Psychological preparation of the minor before the oral hearing.
+- Psychological preparation of the minor before the oral trial and subsequent accompaniment if necessary.

-- Referral to professionals in other centres when requested.
+- Orientation to professionals from other centers when requested.

 The Child Abuse Functional Unit (UFAM) works in coordination with the other Departments and Units at SJD Barcelona Children’s Hospital (Gynaecology, A&E, etc.) The team gives a diagnosis and treats children who have suffered a situation of child sexual abuse from an adult or another minor.